 Preserves comments on requirements.

 Preserves local custom attributes you create within Simulink® Requirements™.
+See Customize Requirements with Custom Attributes for more information about creating custom attributes for requirements.

 Updating requirements does not change the links to updated requirements, the requirement SIDs, the comments on requirements, or local custom attributes you create.
 If attributes in the requirement set and the external source document use the same name, the updated requirements use the attribute values defined in the external source document.